OML-Team/open-metric-learning/examples/datasets_converters/Readme.md

 </p>
 </details>

 After a dataset is ready, simply run the converter.
-It will create `df.csv` in your dataset folder:
+It will create `df.csv` if you passed `--no-bboxes` parameter or `df_with_bboxes.csv` otherwise in your dataset folder.

 ```shell
 python convert_<*>.py --dataset_root=... --no_bboxes
 ```